israelabarca2005/Ethereum-SmartContracts/README.md

 uint storedData;

 Class variables are those that are declared outside a function.
 We can declare a variable public or private.
-Private can’t directly query data, and public makes externally readable by users or contracts.
+Private canâ€™t directly query data, and public makes externally readable by users or contracts.
 The variable declared in this contract is an unsigned integer public by default.

 function set(uint x) public {
         storedData = x;
     }

 We can declare functions, in this case we have what is called setter, we can implement setters and getter in Solidity.
-The word function defines a function followed by the name, inside the parenthesis we define the types and variables it takes in as parameters and finally we define the access modifier, in this case it’s declared as public.
+The word function defines a function followed by the name, inside the parenthesis we define the types and variables it takes in as parameters and finally we define the access modifier, in this case itâ€™s declared as public.
 Inside our set function we have the variable storedData set to the value of X which is the parameter we received.

     function get() public view returns (uint) {
         return storedData;
     }
 }

 The last part of the code is very similar to the one above, except for a view and a variable being returned.
 The view word means that the function will not alter the storage state in any way.
 In previous versions of Solidity, the word constant was used instead.
-The word pure could also be used and it would indicate that the function could not even read that storage state it’s way more restrictive.
+The word pure could also be used and it would indicate that the function could not even read that storage state itâ€™s way more restrictive.

 As it was mention before the syntax is very similar to what we know today as JavaScript and Python, if you have used any of these languages or another OOP language it should look very familiar to you.

 Smart Contract Compilation and Deployment

-Now that we have everything set up it’s time to compile and deploy.
-For this example, we are going to code a simple contract printing out a string “Hello World”.
+Now that we have everything set up itâ€™s time to compile and deploy.
+For this example, we are going to code a simple contract printing out a string â€œHello Worldâ€.
 To do this we are going to follow the next steps:

 1. Open the directory where we set up the environment (C:\Blockchain\Truffle_Env) we executed truffle init command earlier.

-2. Once in this directory we are going to place our smart contract inside the “contracts” folder.
+2. Once in this directory we are going to place our smart contract inside the â€œcontractsâ€ folder.

-3. This project which you can download here has the correct structure and the contract already added to the “contracts” folder.
+3. This project which you can download here has the correct structure and the contract already added to the â€œcontractsâ€ folder.
 All you need to do is compile and deploy.

 4. To compile open a command-line and set the position where we have our environment and type the following command: